gabdepa/Quicksort-Variations/README.md

 # Quicksort-Variations
-Este pacote contém 17 arquivos:
+This repository contains 17 files

 - makefile: A makefile used to compile the program